GustavoHenriqueFerreira/GustavoHenriqueFerreira/README.md

 - ⚡ I'm Gustavo Henrique, an beginner developer from São Paulo - Brazil
 - 🌱 Finish systems development at the SENAI de informática
 - 💻 Currently learning advanced concepts about Hooks-React/React Native and .NET applications
-- 📫 How to reach me: gustavohferreiraalves@gmail.com
+- 📫 How to reach me: gustavohferreiraalves@gmail.com or https://www.linkedin.com/in/gustavo-henrique-b206a621b/

   ##